tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Fixed GMDX bug where Ford Schick would not give you an upgrade canister when telling you he swiped one, if ConFix isn't installed.
 Fixed by adding it to his desk.
     - Fixed a number of typos in various places.
 - Quality of Life Improvements:
+    - Added a Lighting Accessibility setting, which removes some strobing and flickering in certain areas on some maps, such as the 'Ton hotel elevator shaft.
     - Added a new corpse searching setting, "Enhanced Corpse Interactions", which makes the first right-click on a corpse never pick them up, even if empty, so that you can search them reliably without accidentally picking them up.
         - Additionally added a new setting to show "[Searched]" text after interacting with corpses once, to differentiate between those which have been searched and which have not.
     - Added a new keybinding to stop the currently playing infolink.